NMWplays/Glasscord/README.md

 ✨ Features

-- Beautiful frosted glass look with adjustable blur and brightness
+- Beautiful Liquid Glass look with adjustable blur and brightness
 - Smooth transitions and motion effects
 - Rounded corners for a modern UI feel
 - Fully compatible with Vencord and BetterDiscord